Niraj Antani

-Niraj Jaimini Antani (born February 26, 1991) is an American politician from the state of Ohio.
+Niraj Jaimini Antani (نيرج جئمني انتاڻي;born February 26, 1991) is an American politician from the state of Ohio.
 A Republican, he represented the 6th district in the Ohio State Senate from 2021 to 2024, covering the northern, eastern, and southern of Montgomery County.
 Prior to this, he served three terms in the Ohio House of Representatives as representative from the 42nd district.

 Antani was the first Indian and Hindu American member of the Ohio State Senate.
 He did not run for reelection in 2024, and instead ran for Ohio's 2nd congressional district, where he lost the Republican primary and received less than 2% of the vote.

 Early life and education

 Antani was born to Sindhi Hindu immigrant parents from India, was and raised in Miami Township.
 He lives in Miamisburg, Ohio.
 Antani attended Miamisburg City Schools and graduated from Miamisburg High School in 2009.
 He went on to Ohio State University and earned his bachelor's degree in political science.
 After that, he briefly attended the University of Dayton Law School before leaving to run for State Representative.